Updated November 30th, 2020

 Read our full advice at Flea and Parasite Protection for Ferrets.
 Ferrets are highly susceptible to the parasites of dogs and cats, which will cause serious disease or death if untreated.
 It’s is especially true for heartworm and fleas.
 They also suffer from a high incidence of ear mite infestation.
 It is simple and safe to prevent these diseases with the appropriate ongoing treatment.

-Desexing is not essential for male ferrets but they are much more pleasant company.
+Desexing prices can be viewed here.
+It is not essential for male ferrets but they are much more pleasant company.

 Before you book in your ferret for desexing, read our guides to What to do before a ferret is desexed.